Predicted values are computed and, by default, plotted. Depending on the

 The value returned by the statistic is a data frame, that will have

-containing predicted values.
+y with y containing predicted values.
 In addition,

-indicate the quantile used and
+quantile and quantile.f indicate the quantile used and and

-preserves the original grouping adding a new
+edited group preserves the original grouping adding a new "level"

-it will also include additional values related to the model fit.
+to the model fit.

 Details

-behaves similarly to
+stat_quant_line() behaves similarly to

-and stat_poly_line()
+ggplot2::stat_smooth() and stat_poly_line() but supports

 fitting regressions for multiple quantiles in the same plot layer.
 This

-statistic interprets the argument passed to formula
+statistic interprets the argument passed to formula accepting

-as well as x
+y as well as x as explanatory variable, matching

-supports only method
+stat_quant_eq().
+While stat_quant_eq() supports only method

-and stat_quant_band()
+"rq", stat_quant_line() and stat_quant_band() support

-, In the case of "rqss"
+both "rq" and "rqss", In the case of "rqss" the model

-formula makes normally use of qss()
+formula makes normally use of qss() to formulate the spline and its

 constraints.

-, which is used by default, treats each
+geom_smooth, which is used by default, treats each

 axis differently and thus is dependent on orientation.
 If no argument is

-, it defaults to y ~ x
+passed to formula, it defaults to y ~ x.
+Formulas with

-explanatory variable and orientation = "y"
+explanatory variable and orientation = "y".

 Package 'ggpmisc' does not define a new geometry matching this statistic as

-and group
+ymin, ymax and group values.

 The minimum number of observations with distinct values in the explanatory

-variable can be set through parameter n.min
+variable can be set through parameter n.min.
+The default n.min

-is the smallest usable value.
+= 3L is the smallest usable value.
 However, model fits with very few

 observations are of little interest and using larger values of n.min